-Kitakyushu Museum of Natural History and Human History
+Kitakyushu Museum of Natural History & Human History

 北九州市立自然史・歴史博物館 いのちのたび博物館